andrewchambers/bupstash/doc/man/bupstash-get.1.md

 ## DESCRIPTION

-`bupstash get` fetches and decrypts data stored in a bupstash repository.
+`bupstash get` fetches and decrypts data stored in a bupstash repository, sending it to stdout.

 The item that is fetched is chosen based on a simple query against the tags specified when saving data with `bupstash put`.

-## Query language
+## QUERY LANGUAGE

 The bupstash query language is shared by commands such as bupstash-get(1), bupstash-list(1) and bupstash-rm(1).
+For full documentation on the query language, see bupstash-query-language(7).

-Get examples:
+### Get query examples:
 ```
 $ id=$(bupstash put  :: ./some-data)

 # Get an item by id.
 $ bupstash get id=$id

-# If you are feeling lazy, get using globbing.
+# get using globbing.
 $ bupstash get id=ab834*

 # When a query only returns a single item, we can use that.
-$ bupstash get name=backups.tar and date=2020/14
+$ bupstash get name=backups.tar and date=2019/*
 ```

-For full documentation on the query language, see bupstash-query-language(7).

 ## Query caching

-Because all data is stored encrypted on the server, item metadata must first be synchronized to the local machine, and then decrypted on the client side to run a query.
-The file containing the synced and encrypted metadata is called the query cache.

-The path to the put-cache file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_SEND_LOG`, `$XDG_CACHE_HOME/.cache/bupstash/query-cache.sqlite3` or `$HOME/.cache/bupstash/query-cache.sqlite3`.
+The get command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.

 ## OPTIONS

 * -r, --repository REPO:
-  The repository to connect to, may be prefixed with `ssh://$SERVER/$PATH` for remote repositories.
+  The repository to connect to, , may be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.
 If not specified, is set to `BUPSTASH_REPOSITORY`.

 * -k, --key KEY:
-  Primary key decrypt data and metadata with.
+  Primary key used to decrypt data and metadata.
 If not set, defaults to `BUPSTASH_KEY`.

 * --query-cache PATH: